skip to Main Content

 – Friction disk: With this adapter the clutch pressure plate intended for another model engine is used.
 See the part numbers in the next section.

-Compatible clutch disk part numbers – 200mm
+Compatible clutch part numbers – 200mm

 – Friction disk option 1 – organic: Exedy: TYD126U